Metrics in Detail

 • For voicemails, it's when the Customer finishes leaving their message.

-• For phone calls, this is when it’s answered (or forwarded from the in-queue IVR).
+• This is when it’s answered (or forwarded from the in-queue IVR) for phone calls.

 • For messages or voicemails, it’s when they're responded to (it doesn’t matter the response Channel).